An Official Website of the Commonwealth of Kentucky

 Auditor of Public Accounts.
 Because the department receives federal

-Wildlife and Sport Fish Restoration program grants, the U.S. Fish and Wildlife Service and U.S. Department of the Interior’s Office of Inspector General perform an extensive audit of the department’s use of federal and state funds every five (5) years.
+Wildlife and Sport Fish Restoration program grants, the U.S. Fish and Wildlife Service and the U.S. Department of the Interior’s Office of Inspector General perform an extensive audit of the department’s use of federal and state funds every five (5) years.
 The department is legally required to respond to audit findings and, where necessary, address any areas of apparent noncompliance with state or federal statutes, regulations or policies, or clarify matters in question.
 Like all state government entities, agency documents that do not contain confidential customer or personnel information are subject to

 open records requests.
 Many agency documents are stored on the agency website,